elitecoder-0011/QuineMcCluskey-Method/README.md

 # QuineMcCluskey-Method

-Python is used here to implement the Quine McCluskey method.
+Python is used in both the programs to implement the Quine McCluskey method.

 + **QM_Name:** Quine McCluskey method for 4 variables(A,B,C,D)
   - The user is prompted to enter their name.